 In these series, you’ll find sequences in all the different disciplines—strength, flexibility, mobility, relaxation and balance—so it is a good one to choose if your objective is to be a well-rounded athlete.
 You can choose what time of day you want to practice them and circle back to your favourites to refine your yoga skills—both physical and mental.

-This routine is one of my favourites to get the blood pumping, stretch out achey muscles, mobilise the spine and loosen up the hips.
+Afternoon Kicker is one of my favourites to get the blood pumping, loosen you up and stretch out the kinks.
+It's a yoga smorgasbord.

-This gentle seated sequence is designed to release tightness in the neck and shoulders, improve t-spine mobility and relieve upper back pain.
+This seated Neck and Shoulders sequence is designed to release tightness, improve thoracic spine mobility and relieve upper back pain.